 Resources

 If you are looking for your first Doberman puppy, be sure to learn more about the breed and what it is like to live with a Doberman.
+Do not underestimate the amount of energy and time this breed will require!

-Good breeders don’t advertise in Craigslist, the newspaper classifieds or on bulletin boards — and they are very choosy about what homes their puppies go to.
+Good breeders don’t advertise in Craigslist, Facebook, newspaper classifieds or on bulletin boards — and they are very choosy about what homes their puppies go to.
 Good breeders care about their puppies for a lifetime.
 If you are looking, here are some things to consider:

 • Health testing.
 A reputable breeder will be able to show you the parent’s health test such as OFA or PennHIP (hip), CERF (eye) and DNA tests for vWD and other disorders common to Dobermans.
 Also, ask what those dogs’ grandsires and granddams died of, and how old they were.
 Find out if there is a family history of any health problems such as DCM (cardiomyopathy).
 While there are no guarantees when it comes to genetics, a reputable breeder can tell you everything they know about the health of their dogs.
 PSDPC holds a Health Day each year for its members, generally in December.
 Click here to learn more.